 Student visas are subject to condition 8104 or 8105 that allow limited work in Australia

 - You and your dependants (if any) can only work after you have commenced your course

 - You and your dependants (if any) must adhere to the work hour restrictions

-For a complete overview of visa conditions, see: DIBP – Work conditions for student visa holders.
+For a complete overview of work conditions, please see: DIBP – Work conditions for student visa holders.

 When is my course in session?

 - for the duration of advertised semesters.
 Refer to the Academic Calendar for official advertised semesters-including examination periods (exam periods count even if you don’t have any), and;